 - Q27.
 When will the Returning Officer allocate the designated spots for displaying election advertisements to the candidates? - A27.
-After the end of the nomination period and after the number of validly nominated candidates in each subsector is known, the Returning Officer for each contesting subsector will allocate the designated spots to the validly nominated candidates of the subsector concerned either by the mutual consent of the candidates or by the drawing of lots.
+After the end of the nomination period and after the number of validly nominated candidates in each constituency is known, the Returning Officer will allocate the designated spots to the validly nominated and contested candidates in the constituency concerned either by the mutual consent of the candidates or by the drawing of lots on the day of the Lots Drawing Session for determining the order in which the names of candidates appear on a ballot paper.

 Q28.
-Can candidates display the election advertisement on public transport?
+Can election advertisement be displayed on public transport?

-A28.
-For the display of election advertisement on public light buses and taxis, their owners/operators shall obtain prior written approval from the Transport Department ("TD") and ensure that the display of election advertisement is in compliance with the conditions as stipulated by the TD in an approval letter, in particular the following conditions:

-- (a) (i) for taxi, no election advertisement may be displayed on all windows; - (ii) for public light bus, no election advertisement may be displayed: - (1) on all windows except on the interior surface of: - the window on the left of the first row of single-seat; and - the window on the right of the second row of double-seat.
+- A28.
+For the display of election advertisement on public light buses and taxis, their owners/operators shall obtain prior written approval from the Transport Department ("TD") and ensure that the display of election advertisement is in compliance with the conditions as stipulated by the TD in an approval letter, in particular the following conditions: - (a) (i) for taxi, no election advertisement may be displayed on all windows; - (ii) for public light bus, no election advertisement may be displayed: - (1) on all windows except on the interior surface of: - the window on the left of the first row of single-seat; and - the window on the right of the second row of double-seat.